Chanel Mokango

-Chanel Modiri Mokango (born October 13, 1988) is a Congolese professional basketball playing for Dexia Namur in Belgium and the Tulsa Shock in the WNBA.
+Chanel Modiri Mokango (born October 13, 1988) is a Congolese professional basketball player who plays for Dexia Namur in Belgium and the Tulsa Shock in the WNBA.
 She was selected 9th in the 2010 WNBA draft by the Atlanta Dream and spent a portion of the 2010 WNBA season playing for the Los Angeles Sparks.
 At the collegiate level she was a stand out player for the Mississippi State Bulldogs helping to lead that team to the second round of the NCAA Division I tournament in 2009 and the third round (sweet 16) in 2010.